-The Porsche Taycan has been officially uncovered ahead of its public debut at the Frankfurt Motor Show in September.
-Aiming to take on and beat Tesla at its own game, here’s everything you need to know about this new all-electric saloon.
+Aiming to take on and beat Tesla at its own game, lease deals on the Porsche Taycan are now available.
+Priced from £873 per month, here’s everything you need to know about this new all-electric sports car.

 We’ve known Porsche has been developing an all-electric car for a while now, with concept cars such as the Mission E and Cross Turismo giving us a glimpse of what the Tesla Model S rival will look like.

 Having initially been revealed at the Frankfurt Motor Show in 2019, up close and personal it actually resembles those original concepts quite significantly.
 It’s obviously been designed to stand out from the rest of the range, with it being the brand’s first EV.

 However, there are notable Porsche design cues.
 The rear windows resemble the iconic lines of the 911, as does the sloping roof.
 The wraparound tail lights and four-point LED headlights are reminiscent of the rest of Porsche’s line-up too.

 At 4,963mm long, it’s not a small car by any means, while 21in wheels are standard.
 We know three trims will be available, with the Taycan Turbo and Turbo S being the models available from launch.
 They’ll cost from £115,858 and £138,826 respectively.